 This is wrong on so many levels.
 Not everyone can achieve the skinny ideal.
 But even if you could, why should you?
 A number on a scale, a small jeans size, or bones showing underneath your skin do NOT equal health.
 They don’t make you better than everyone else.

 It’s your character, your personality, your accomplishments, and the way you treat others that determines the kind of person you are.
 Easy to forget that when we focus only on our looks.

 3. “You Look So Skinny” Reinforces Body Policing

 As women, we are used to having our bodies monitored and scrutinized.
 Magazines are always dissecting this or that celebrities’ body, letting us know how that singer has achieved such incredible weight loss or that actress has let herself go and piled on the pounds.

-When we talk to our friends, our bodies often come up in the conversation.
+It’s only natural then, that when you talk to your friends, our bodies often come up in the conversation.
 And we rarely have something nice to say about them.

-When we see a stranger walking down the street, we make comments, whether good or bad, about their appearance.
-Sometimes, we even feel entitled to utter those comments.
+When you see a stranger walking down the street, you make comments about their appearance.
+Sometimes, you may even feel entitled to utter those comments.
 To their faces.
 Even when we don’t know the person well.
 “You look so skinny!
 What’s your secret?”